 There are 3 ways to release the pressure:

-- Natural Pressure Release – This means you let the food sit in the Instant Pot and slowly release until the float valve goes down on it’s own.
-This method takes the longest time but will give you the most tender food.
+- Natural Pressure Release – This means you let the food sit in the Instant Pot and slowly release until the float valve goes down on its own.
+Natural release takes the longest time but will give you the most tender food.

 - 10-minute Natural Pressure Release – For this method you’ll wait until the food has been in the cooker 10 minutes past the initial timer and then release by turning the valve.